This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

-Human communication is complicated; embedded in our body language, tone of voice and other means of communication are expressions of or acceptances of one individual’s social power over another individual.
+Human communication is complicated; embedded in our body language, tone of voice and other means of communication are expressions of or acceptances of one individual’s social power over another.

 Humans Don’t Like Change, We Prefer the Status Quo

 “Better the devil you know than the devil you don’t.”
-Human beings prefer what they’re used to, almost all the time, even if what they are used to is not desirable.
-When faced with a decision to keep things the same or to change, most human beings need some kind of external stimulus to change, and usually that external stimulus has to be significant (i.e. starvation, fear, poverty, etc.).
+Human beings prefer what they’re used to, almost all the time, even if what they are used to is undesirable.
+When faced with a decision to keep things the same or to change, most human beings need some kind of external stimulus to change.
+Usually that external stimulus has to be significant (i.e. starvation, fear, poverty, etc.).
 Most of us do not change our lives for the better just for the sake of it.